PLEASE DOWNLOAD A COPY OF OUR PARENT HANDBOOK FOR THE MOST UPDATED INFORMATION ON CITY CAMP POLICIES & PROCEDURES, LINKED AT THE TOP OF THIS PAGE.

 If an incident occurs within the camp facility which requires evacuation, the children will be moved a safe distance away from the emergency.
 If an immediate evacuation from the camp facility is necessary, the children will be moved to the Red Brick Recreation Center, parents will be notified and asked to show ID at pick up.
 Random practice drills will take place, so children and staff know what to do in case of an emergency.
 In he event of a natural disaster, the children will be cared for until the parents are able to pick them up.

-The City of Aspen Day Camp staff ensures the safety of your child at all times.
-Each day and for each activity counselors will take roll call.
-In the event of a missing or lost child, counselors will stay at the site until the child is found.
-Parents will be notified if the child is missing for more than 15 minutes.
+Aspen City Camp staff always ensures the safety of your child.
+Each day and for each activity counselors will take attendance.
+In the event a child becomes separated from camp, counselors will stay at the site until the child is found.

 As required by Colorado State Department of Social Services, staff are required to read and sign a statement defining child abuse and neglect pursuant to state law and outlining the staff member’s personal responsibility to report all incidents of child abuse or neglect according to state law.
 If abuse or neglect is suspected, it must immediately be reported to Pitkin County Adult & Family Services, 0405 Castle Creek Rd, Aspen, CO (844) 264-5437 or local law enforcement.